pgdogdev/docs/docs/features/load-balancer/healthchecks.md

 #### Failsafe

-To avoid health checks taking a the whole database cluster offline, the load balancer has a built-in safety mechanism.
+To avoid health checks taking the whole database cluster offline, the load balancer has a built-in safety mechanism.
 If all replicas fail a health check, the bans from all databases in the cluster are removed.

 This makes sure that intermittent network failures don't impact database operations.
 Once the bans are removed, load balancing returns to its normal state.